Nextpeer/Nextpeer-libgdx/README.md

 	}

 <a id="EndingaTournament"></a>
-##Ending A Tournament
+## Ending a Tournament

-In SuperJumper, a tournament ends once the player falls off the edge of the screen.
+In SuperJumper, a tournament ends once the player falls off the edge of the screen or when the player reaches the castle.
 Once that happens, the Nextpeer tournament for that player should end and whatever score that player had at that point is that player’s final score.
-To report on that, find the `updateLevelEnd()` method in the GameScreen class, and add a call to the `reportControlledTournamentOverWithScore()` method:
+To report the end of the tournament, find the `updateLevelEnd()` method in the `GameScreen` class, and add a call to the `reportControlledTournamentOverWithScore()` method:

 	private void updateLevelEnd () {